The Night the Ocean Glowed: A Story from Isla Holbox

 The Second Day

 Isla Pajaros — Bird Island.
-A boat tour (700 MXN including a stop at Cenote Yalahau) through the mangroves to a tiny island that's a nesting ground for frigatebirds, cormorants, pelicans, and roseate spoonbills.
+A boat tour (700 MXN including a stop at Cenote Yalahau) threads through the mangroves to a tiny island that's a nesting ground for frigatebirds, cormorants, pelicans, and roseate spoonbills.
 An observation tower lets you watch without disturbing them.

 The Night